 – Or, use the live chat feature by clicking the icon on the right corner of the page.

-A member of our team will address any questions you have, offer free legal advice, and if they feel you have a valid case, they can connect you to the best solicitors possible.
+A member of our team will address any questions you have, offer free legal advice, and if they feel you have a valid case, they can connect you to the best solicitors possible when planning to claim compensation for an accident in a shop.

 Please take a look at our guide to learn more about slip, trip and fall cases.